The Two-infall Model Revisited: Constraints on Milky Way Bulge Assembly from >30,000 Galactic Chemical Evolution Models and Machine Learning: Introduction

-The bulge’s MDF bimodality, the split in its $\alpha$-element trends, and the coexistence of old $\alpha$-enhanced stars with a younger, metal-rich population all imply at least two chemically distinct enrichment phases.
-These observational features cannot be reproduced by a single rapid star-formation event, motivating models with multiple, temporally separated gas-accretion episodes \citep[e.g.,][]{Matteucci19, Molero2024}.
-Modelling the bulge formation history as a two-infall process is a natural framework to explore these complexities.
+The bulge's MDF bimodality, the split in its $\alpha$-element trends, and the coexistence of old $\alpha$-enhanced stars with a younger, metal-rich population all imply at least two chemically distinct enrichment phases.
+These observational features cannot be reproduced by a single rapid star formation event, motivating models with multiple, temporally separated gas accretion episodes \citep[e.g.,][]{Matteucci19, Molero2024}.
+Modeling the bulge formation history as a two-infall process is a natural mechanism for exploring these complexities.
 While the two-infall paradigm was originally developed in the context of the Galactic disk, its conceptual structure remains useful when applied to the bulge, and so we draw on those disk-based studies for methodological guidance.
 In this paradigm, an early rapid infall (producing $\alpha$-rich stars) is followed by a slower, prolonged phase of star formation (producing more Fe-rich stars).
 Subsequent studies refined the two-infall scenario to reproduce abundance data across the disk (e.g., \citealt{Chiappini2001, Chiappini2003, Griffith2021}).
-Others have explored the supernova Ia (SN\,Ia) delay-time distribution \citep{Matteucci09, Palicio23}, galactic fountains \citep{Spitoni09}, radial gas flows variations in the star formation efficiency (SFE) \citep{SpitoniMatteucci11}, radial stellar migration \citep{Morossi15}, azimuthal abundance variations \citep{Spitoni2019}, and pre-enriched gas infall \citep{Jacquier24}. \citet{Palla24} proposed a third gas accretion event in the last $\sim 3$ Gyr to match the inferred star formation history from Gaia \citep{Ruiz18} and to explain the recent abundance evolution (or lack thereof) in the Solar neighborhood.
+Others have explored the supernova Ia (SN\,Ia) delay-time distribution \citep[DTD;][]{Matteucci09, Palicio2023B}, galactic fountains \citep{Spitoni09}, radial gas flow variations in the star formation efficiency \citep[SFE;][]{SpitoniMatteucci11}, radial stellar migration \citep{Morossi15}, azimuthal abundance variations \citep{Spitoni2019}. \citet{Palla24} proposed a third gas accretion event in the last $\sim 3$ Gyr to match the inferred star formation history from Gaia \citep{Ruiz18} and to explain the recent abundance evolution (or lack thereof) in the solar neighborhood.
 This picture is connected to the broader, currently accepted view of Milky Way formation.
 The Galaxy consists of a central bulge; a thick disk, which has a larger scale height and shorter radial extent; a thin disk, where stars have smaller vertical dispersions and ongoing star formation; and a halo made up of old stars from the Milky Way as well as accreted stars from a variety of dwarf galaxy mergers \citep{Fuhrmann98, McWilliam03, Sara}.